Mercerai/PFGS/README.md

 ```shell
 pip install ./submodules/diff-gaussian-rasterization
 ```
-You can customize `NUM_SEMANTIC_CHANNELS` in `submodules/diff-gaussian-rasterization/cuda_rasterizer/config.h` for any number of feature dimensions that you want. ⭐ Thanks to the diff-gaussian-rasterization code from [Feature-3DGS](https://github.com/ShijieZhou-UCLA/feature-3dgs), which is a great help for our work.
+You can customize `NUM_SEMANTIC_CHANNELS` in `submodules/diff-gaussian-rasterization/cuda_rasterizer/config.h` for any number of feature dimensions that you want.

+[Attention~] This rasterization is borrowed from [Feature-3DGS](https://github.com/ShijieZhou-UCLA/feature-3dgs) but with some minor differences.
+Please directly install the rasterization from this repo.

 ### Build third_party optionally
 ```